cybertraining-dsc/su21-reu-361/tutorials/colab/index.md

 from sklearn import metrics
 ```

-This code will read a .csv using pandas.
+This code will read a csv file using pandas.
 Before running Cell 2 which immediately follows this paragraph, the user
-should upload the .csv to the Google Drive of the same Google account which is running the notebook in Colab.
+should upload the csv to the Google Drive of the same Google account which is running the notebook in Colab.
 The
-.csv in Cell 2 is titled "kag_risk_factors_cervical_cancer" but please rename it accordingly to match the file
+csv in Cell 2 is titled `kag_risk_factors_cervical_cancer` but please rename it accordingly to match the file
 that you would like to upload.

 Cell 2: